Leman-24-horas/youtube-clone/README.md

 ## Overview
 This repository contains the source code for a clone of the **YouTube Homepage** built using **HTML** and **CSS** as part of the HTML & CSS course by SuperSimpleDev.
 The goal of this project was to learn **Web Development** with semantic HTML and styling layouts using modern CSS techniques.

-This repository also contains documentation of the various lessons covered throughout this course.
+This repository also contains documentation of the various lessons covered throughout the course.
 You will find 15 folders in this repository corresponding to 15 lessons of this course.
 Each folder has 2 subfolders: **Learning** and **Exercises**.

 - The **Learning** folder contains notes, in the form of code snippets and examples, taken during the lesson to serve as a reference for understanding key concepts of HTML/CSS.
 - The **Exercises** folder contains my solutions to the practice questions provided in each lesson.